Medications help treat symptoms and conditions, but they can have downsides too.

 Here are the meds that most often make you feel tired.

 Some anti-anxiety meds, called anxiolytics, intentionally sedate or relax you (and are sometimes called sedatives).

 Benzodiazepines are a class of anxiolytics that may cause drowsiness.
 These include:

 — Lorazepam (Ativan).

-These drugs are also used to treat some cases epilepsy or other types of seizure disorders.
+These drugs are also used to treat some types of seizure disorders.